-Post-transplant lymphoproliferative disorder in pediatric heart transplant recipients.
+Post-transplant lymphoproliferative disorder in pediatric heart transplant recipients

 Post-transplantation lymphoproliferative disorder (PTLD) is a major cause of morbidity and mortality after pediatric heart transplantation.

 Heart transplant recipients at The Hospital for Sick Children, Toronto, from 1990 to May 2008, were reviewed.
 Competing risk hazard analysis was used to model the natural history of the disease.
 Patients were matched for gender and duration of follow-up to identify potential covariates associated with increased risk of PTLD.